eaysin-arafat/carepro.web/README.md

 * adding some custom classes in index.css file to facilitate the design,
 * create a encounter-form-layout use previous code
 * Added some features to some form components
-* added some route in application-router.tsx file for antanatal encounter form
+* And added some necessary components
-* added module-route.tsx file a route for antanatal index file
-* And added some necessary components I did them in my template file. template file path:
+I did them in my template file. template file path:
 .
 └── src/